FixedEffects/InteractiveFixedEffectModels.jl/README.md

 #### method
 Three methods are available

-- `:ar` This method corresponds to coordinate gradient descent
+- `:ar` This method corresponds to coordinate gradient descent (= Gauss Seidel).
-- `:lm` This method corresponds to the dogleg method
+- `:lm` This method corresponds to the dogleg method (= method to solve non linear least square problems, adapted for sparce matrices).

-Note that I don't use the svd method described in Bai (2009) This method fits a factor model by SVD on the matrix N x T, after imputing missing values using predictions from the factor model fitted in the previous iteration.
-The `:svd` method requires (i) that the initial dataset contains unique observations for a given pair id x time (ii) that there is enough RAM to store a matrix NxT.
-It is slower than either method.
+Note that I don't use the svd method described in Bai (2009) since it requires (i) that the initial dataset contains unique observations for a given pair id x time (ii) that there is enough RAM to store a matrix NxT.